tdresearchgroup/GetSmells/README.md

 **Unstable Dependency**
 *Automatic Detection of Instability Architectural Smells*

-    1. obtaining from the graph all the dependencies between packages
+1. Obtaining from the graph all the dependencies between packages
-    2. computing the Instability metric for every package of the system;
+2. Computing the Instability metric for every package of the system;
       Ca : Afferent Couplings : The number of classes outside this category that depend upon classes within this category.
       Ce : Efferent Couplings : The number of classes inside this category that depend upon classes outside this categories.
       I : Instability : (Ce ÷ (Ca+Ce)) : This metric has the range [0,1].
 I=0 indicates a maximally
-    3. for every package, checking if it is afferent of a less stable package stable category.
+3. For every package, checking if it is afferent of a less stable package stable category.
 I=1 indicates a maximally instable category

 **Cyclic Dependency**
 *Automatic Detection of Instability Architectural Smells*

+1. Extracting the dependency graph relative to the requested affected level (class or package).
+2. Launching a depth first search algorithm on the graph to detect dependency cycle

 # 5. Useful Links
 * [Understand Overview](https://scitools.com/sup/api-2/)